 An exceptionally diverse group of students benefits from a range of programs and support offered by international student services (ISS).
-ISS programming—including international orientation, the host family program, and the InterConnect mentor program—offers support not only to foreign citizens, but also to U.S. citizens who have spent a portion of their lives abroad.
+ISS programming—including international student orientation, the host family program, and the InterConnect mentor program—offers support to international students and third culture kids.
 ISS provides assistance and guidance on immigration regulations for students on F-1 or J-1 visas.
-Additionally, ISS collaborates with other campus offices—including academic support, the dean of students, career services, and residence life—to provide resources and programs that help international students acclimate to life in the U.S. and thrive at Reed.
+Additionally, ISS collaborates with other campus offices to provide resources and programs that help international students acclimate to life in the United States and thrive at Reed.

 Peer Mentor Program

 The Peer Mentor Program (PMP) is a resource for new and continuing students from underrepresented and marginalized communities.
 The PMP assists first-year and transfer students in their college transition by pairing them with a current student who provides guidance and support throughout the mentee’s first year at Reed.
 The PMP is open to any incoming student who wishes to be paired with a peer mentor.
 The PMP begins with a preorientation experience and continues throughout a student’s first year at Reed.
 After orientation, the PMP offers monthly social gatherings, transportation to events happening in Portland, and academic support sessions throughout the academic year.
 Participants benefit from meaningful and supportive peer relationships, enhanced knowledge of campus resources, opportunities for involvement and leadership, and access to educational, cultural, and social events.